sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

    "authorization": {}
 }
 ```
+> NOTE: The Github url used for settip up authentication must be the same provided for the Github code host connection for permission syncing to work properly.

 > WARNING: It can take some time to complete mirroring repository permissions from a code host.
 [Learn more](#permissions-sync-times).